-5.1 Performance Factors
+6.1 Performance Factors

-Function-classes in DemeterF based programs modularize interesting computation.
-For many traversal-like functions, handwritten implementations share this code with DemeterF implementations, though it is spread throughout different classes.
-Providing an efficient function-object/traversal-based implementation relies on efficiently replacing the handwritten boiler-plate code.
-The implementation of a DemeterF Traversal can be divided into two parts: the recursive traversal of a data structure, and dispatching to an appropriate combine method.
+Function-classes in DemeterF-based programs modularize interesting computation.
+For many traversal-like functions, much of the code in a handwritten implementation is the same as for the corresponding function written using DemeterF, though it is spread throughout different classes and tangled with boilerplate code.
+Providing an efficient DemeterF-based implementation then reduces to efficiently producing an equivalent replacement for the boilerplate code that one would write by hand.
+In the case of DemeterF, the handwritten boilerplate corresponds to two particular mechanisms: the recursive traversal of a data structure, and dispatching to an appropriate combine method.
+To increase the performance of DemeterF-based functions we focus on these important aspects.

-5.1.1 Traversal
+6.1.1 Traversal